harshitkapoor03/path-controller/README.md

 The original lookahead search was an unbounded loop that scanned forward from the closest point until it found a point at least `lookahead_distance` away.
-On a looping path — one that passes near the start coordinates again mid-run — the search would jump hundreds of indices in a single control tick.
-The robot would follow the first section correctly, then skip to near the end and spiral.
+On a looping path , one that passes near the start coordinates again mid run , the search would jump hundreds of indices in a single control tick.
+The robot would skip portions of the path if the path looped back close to a position.

 The fix is `_PROGRESS_WINDOW = 20`.
 Each control tick is only allowed to advance `_last_closest_idx` by at most 20 steps.
 At 0.3 m/s and 20 Hz the robot moves about 0.015 m per tick.
 The path has 500 points over roughly 12 m, so one real step is about 0.6 index units.
-A window of 20 is 30× larger than needed — ample headroom for sharp turns — but makes it physically impossible to skip a loop-back in one tick.
+A window of 20 is 30× larger than needed : ample headroom for sharp turns , but makes it physically impossible to skip a loop-back in one tick.
 Search complexity drops from O(n) to O(1).

 **Flag-based goal detection:**